World War II Combat: Iwo Jima

-World War II Combat: Iwo Jima is a budget-priced first-person shooter developed by Direct Action Games and published by Groove Games.
+World War II Combat: Iwo Jima is a 2006 budget-priced first-person shooter developed by Direct Action Games and published by Groove Games for Microsoft Windows and Xbox.

 Gameplay

 The game consists of ten missions, three of which take place in Saipan and the rest on Iwo Jima.
 In each mission, the player must complete a number of objectives to progress.
 The player is equipped with four weapons including a pistol, a secondary firearm, an explosive weapon and a knife (which can be upgraded to a flamethrower in some missions).
 Restocking on bullets requires the player to search bodies and places as well as occasional ammunition pickups.
 The player can also try to collect three hidden "Souvenirs" in every mission, which if collected will allow the player to access trivial history and war documentary footage.
-The Xbox version supports up to four players in Split screen mode.
+The Xbox version supports up to four players in split screen mode.

 Development

 The game's composer, Alex Guilbert, also acted as an audio director and provided voice acting for the title, receiving top billing in the game's credits.